Verification of Income

-Verification of income is the lender's process for confirming that the borrower really earns the income used to qualify.
+The lender's check that the borrower truly earns the income used to qualify.

 Verification of income is the lender’s process for confirming that the borrower truly earns the income being used to support mortgage qualification.